 “Imagine the surprise of many members of the [National] Assembly when some 20 fishwives entered, led by a reasonably well-dressed man called Maillard, who spoke on their behalf with great skill and in well educated French.
 The women had come to say that Paris was short of bread.
 They sought the help and support of the Assembly.
 This action was simple and justified, for to be hungry is a terrible state.
 A proposed decree [by the Assembly] was read out to the women.
 The king was requested to take the strongest possible action to improve the free circulation of grain, etc. All this took place honourably and peacefully, until some members were unwise enough and bold enough to leave their places to go and chat with the women, which led to some disorder.
 Viscount Mirabeau (the brother of the famous Mirabeau) grabbed the bosoms of the prettiest women, and the most indecent behaviour occurred in the sacred place of representative government.”

-Meanwhile the Assembly’s president, Jean-Joseph Mounier, arranged for a deputation of six women to be admitted to the palace.
+Meanwhile, the Assembly’s president, Jean-Joseph Mounier, arranged for a deputation of six women to be admitted to the palace.
 The king heard their case and promised to take action to alleviate the food shortages in Paris.
 When his promises failed to calm the agitated mob, Louis ordered the food stores at Versailles be opened and distributed to the protestors.
 By this time Lafayette and a regiment of National Guard had arrived from Paris, however the king preferred not to deploy the Guardsmen or his own soldiers, perhaps fearing a bloodbath.
 Instead, Louis delivered a message to the crowd, promising that he would endorse the Assembly’s reformist legislation and give his assent to the August decrees and the Declaration of the Rights of Man and Citizen.
 The night passed with some sporadic gunfire but little violence.
 The soldiers were given no orders to fire on civilians and many soldiers openly mingled with them.

 One radical section of the crowd, comprised mainly of women from Faubourg Saint-Antoine, had been demanding stronger action since their arrival at Versailles.
 They refused to accept the king’s assurances, claiming that whatever he promised now would later be reversed by Marie Antoinette.
 Around dawn on the morning of October 6th, this group gained access to the palace through an unguarded side entrance.
 They stormed through the palace halls, intent on finding and murdering the queen.
 When a sentry spotted the women and fired on them, killing one, the mob overpowered, murdered and dismembered two soldiers.
 Antoinette avoided the women by fleeing through the palace’s maze of bedrooms, which probably saved her life.
 Additional soldiers were mobilised to restore order and clear the palace of invaders.
-On Lafayette’s advice, Louis XVI addressed the largest section of crowd from a window balcony.
+On Lafayette’s advice, Louis XVI addressed the largest section of the crowd from a window balcony.
 “My friends”, he told them, “I shall go with you to Paris, with my wife and children.
 It is to my good and faithful subjects that I confide all that is most precious to me”.
 These remarks brought cheers, applause and shouts of “Vive le roi!”, as did the king’s gesture of wearing the tricolour cockade of the revolution.
 Louis departed the balcony and was replaced by Marie Antoinette, who bravely risked her life by standing before the crowd, some of whom were armed with muskets.

 David Andress, historian

 On the afternoon of October 6th the king, his family, his royal retinue and several deputies to the Assembly departed Versailles for Paris.
 Their carriages were accompanied by the crowd, the procession numbering between 30,000 and 40,000 people.
 The mood of the people was joyous and optimistic, yet also triumphant and intimidating.
 On July 14th the people had triumphed over royal absolutism; on October 6th they had triumphed over the king himself.
 On their return to Paris the royal family was installed in the Tuileries, a dilapidated palace not used as a royal residence for decades.
-Some furniture, clothing and other royal belongings were carted from Versailles to the Tuileries, however even so, the royal court in Paris was much more austere.
-Versailles was maintained, an acknowledgement that the king might some day return, however neither Louis or his family would see the splendour of Versailles again.
+Some furniture, clothing and other royal belongings were carted from Versailles to the Tuileries; even so, the royal court in Paris was much more austere.
+Versailles was maintained, an acknowledgement that the king might someday return, however neither Louis or his family would see the splendour of Versailles again.
 The National Constituent Assembly also relocated to the Tuileries, its sessions held in the Salle du Manége, an indoor hall used for riding lessons.
 The king became a virtual prisoner in Paris – and in many respects, the French Revolution became a prisoner of the Paris revolution.

 1. The October Days refers to the journée of October 5th and 6th 1789, when a crowd of several thousand Parisians, many of them women, marched on Versailles to pressure the royal government.